 6 Tips to Initiating Caregiving Discussions With Aging Parents

 Initiating caregiving discussions with aging parents can be challenging.
 As an adult child, you may have attempted and failed.
 It’s time to try again with these proven tips.
 Initiating ongoing discussions about needed care and related concerns supports positive relationships.
-These discussions are beneficial and help avoid crises situations.
+These discussions are beneficial and help avoid crises.

-For adult children caregivers, understanding the expectations, wishes, and needs of the aging parent is critical prior to initiating caregiving discussions.
+For adult children caregivers, understanding the aging parent’s expectations, wishes, and needs is critical prior to initiating caregiving discussions.
 Aging parents do not want to be treated as if they cannot care for themselves.

 These discussions may identify situations where expectations are impractical or unreasonable.
 The aging parent may find the requests fully within reason.
-An example of an unrealistic expectation may be that a daughter spends every Saturday at the home of a parent providing a variety of assistance.
+An example of an unrealistic expectation may be that a daughter spends every Saturday at a parent’s home providing a variety of assistance.
 A more practical plan may be one Saturday a month with evening assistance every other week.

-For aging parent care recipients, understanding the degree to which adult children are able to participate is important.
+Understanding the degree to which adult children can participate is important for aging parents who need care.
 Not all children may be able to participate equally or at all.
 Adult children have their own lives, careers, children to raise, and interests.

-The time devoted to the care of an aging parents will increase, not decrease.
-Initiating caregiving discussions before care situations advance, has the benefit of preserving, rather than destroying family relationships.
-While adult children would like to be helpful there are times when meeting the expectations of a parent is not possible.
+The time devoted to caring for aging parents will increase, not decrease.
+Initiating caregiving discussions before care situations advance has the benefit of preserving rather than destroying family relationships.
+While adult children would like to be helpful, there are times when meeting a parent’s expectations is not possible.

 Below are 6 tips to initiate caregiving discussions with aging parents or loved ones: